HelenaAgustsson/uni-app-react/README.md

-# Client - server example
+# React Webapp with Typescript

+This web app was built for the module INFT2002 - Web development at NTNU.

 ## Create databases